Kylie Jenner’s Ex Tyga Getting More Job Opportunities After Split From ‘Life Of Kylie’ Star?

 Although Tyga has been working in the music industry since 2001, the rapper is famously known as Kylie Jenner’s former boyfriend.
-Despite the popularity of the Keeping Up With The Kardashians star, the rapper could not take his career to the next level when they were together.
+Despite the popularity of the Keeping Up With the Kardashians star, the rapper could not take his career to the next level when they were together.
 Now, it appears that the father of one is doing a lot better after splitting from the youngest member of the Kardashian/Jenner clan.

 Tyga, real name Michael Ray Nguyen-Stevenson, recently nabbed a modeling gig for an online fashion retailer called BooHooMan.
 The 27-year-old rapper posed in a series of pictures, showing off some of the popular ensembles from the brand.